What is a Commercial Pilot?

 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.

-There were about 40,800 jobs for Commercial Pilot in 2016 (in the United States).
+In the United States, there were 40,800 jobs for Commercial Pilot in 2016.
 New jobs are being produced at a rate of 3.7% which is below the national average.
 The Bureau of Labor Statistics predicts 1,500 new jobs for Commercial Pilot by 2026.
-There will be an estimated 4,000 positions for Commercial Pilot per year.
+The BLS estimates 4,000 yearly job openings in this field.

 The states with the most job growth for Commercial Pilot are Tennessee, Utah, and Arizona.
 Watch out if you plan on working in Minnesota, Massachusetts, or Vermont.
 These states have the worst job growth for this type of profession.